Arianiscool/py-mongodb-project-/README.md

 random
 json

-to show the stocks in stock1.py click on search.
+to show the stocks in stock1.py click on search.(problem is now fixed)

 and have fun😊😊😊😊😊.